lbryio/lbry.com/content/faq/android-basics.md

 The purpose of this FAQ is to answer questions about some of the basic functionality available in the LBRY Android App.
 Please see our [other FAQ entries](/faq) for additional information.

+**Important notes:**

+1. We are aware of issues with playing videos on some mobile networks.
+You can try on wifi, or use [https://beta.lbry.tv](https://beta.lbry.tv) for now**

+2. If you are getting stuck at the loading screen, try uninstalling/reinstalling the Android app.

 ### Why Does LBRY Want My Email Address?

 Emails are collected to authenticate and [uniquely identify](/faq/phone) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.